dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T92: Love is unconditional and transcends gender.
+### T92: Love, regardless of gender, should be recognized.

 |Support|
 |---|